Taiwan led the world in closing down for Covid-19, now it wants to do the same with opening back up - KVIA

 All this happened before Wuhan itself went into lockdown on January 23.
 And by March, Taiwan banned all foreign nations from entering the island, apart from diplomats, those with resident visas with special entry visas.

-Dr. James Wang is the Director of Center for Policy, Outcomes and Prevention at Stanford University said places like Taiwan “tend to act on the conservative side so, when it wasn’t clear how it was spread, they said we’re going to wear a mask anyway and they got it right.”
+Dr. Jason Wang is the Director of the Center for Policy, Outcomes and Prevention at Stanford University, he said places like Taiwan “tend to act on the conservative side so, when it wasn’t clear how it was spread, they said we’re going to wear a mask anyway and they got it right.”

 Another key to success, according to Foreign Minister Wu and outside experts: be honest about the dangers.

-Note: An earlier version of this story had the wrong first name for the Director of the Center for Policy, Outcomes and Prevention at Stanford University.
-He is Dr. Jason Wang.